rishi1130/Hotel-Booking-Cancellation/detailed-report.md

 Report on Analyzed Data

+The accompanying bar graph shows the percentage of reservations that are canceled and those that are not.
+It is obvious that there are still a significant number of reservations that have not been canceled.
+There are still 37% of clients who canceled their reservation, which has a significant impact on the hotels' earnings.

 In comparison to resort hotels, city hotels have more bookings.
 It's possible that resort hotels are more expensive than those in cities.

 The line graph above shows that, on certain days, the average daily rate for a city hotel is less than that of a resort hotel, and on other days, it is even less.
 It goes without